-Adult led activities are practical in nature and based on first hand experiences wherever possible.
+Adult led activities are practical in nature and based on first-hand experiences wherever possible.
 The children are supported to develop problem-solving skills through open-ended tasks and opportunities to share their thinking with others.
 The number of adult led activities that the children take part in increases throughout the year, as their concentration develops.

 At MSJ, we use a range of strategies to gather information about the children's learning and development and use this information to ensure that our planning meets the needs of all learners.
-During child-initiated activities, practitioners make 'snapshot' observations on post it notes.
-Notes about guided activities are recorded in the class teacher's record book.
-In addition, each child is the focus of a long observation at least once a half term and has targeted experiences planned for them the following week.
-Each child has a 'Record of Achievement' and all observations are gathered here along with examples of work, preschool records and parental contributions.
+During child-initiated activities, practitioners make 'snapshot' observations where they look, listen and note..
+Each child has a Learning Journal to record their progress, where observations of a child's progress and next steps are made.

-From the first half of the Autumn term onwards, the Reception teachers use their knowledge of each child to decide which band of 'Development Matters' they are working on in each area of the curriculum.
+From the first half of the Autumn term onwards, the Reception teachers use their knowledge of each child, any additional pre-school information and discussions with parents/carers to decide which band of 'Development Matters' they are working on in each area of the curriculum.
 This allows learning opportunities to be pitched appropriately and also provides a baseline of the children's attainment.
-This information is closely monitored to ensure that all children are making good progress.
+This information is closely monitored to ensure that all children are making good, or better progress.

-In the Summer term, practitioners consider the 17 ELGS in the EYFS Profile to decide whether each child is working at the expected levels, exceeding the levels or have not yet met the levels.
+In the Summer term, practitioners consider the 17 ELGS in the EYFS Profile to decide whether each child is working at the expected levels, exceeding the levels or emerging where they are working towards the levels.
 Judgements against the ELGs are based on ongoing observation; all relevant records; discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.